 Your sample will fail if:

 - any of the sub-samples contains more than 5,000 Enterococcaceae colonies per gram

 - 2 or more sub-samples contain more than 1,000 Enterococcaceae colonies per gram

 What to do if your sample fails a test

-If one of your samples fails a test you must tell your nearest APHA office immediately.
+If one of your samples fails a test you must tell APHA immediately.

 You will need to investigate what caused the failed test and explain to APHA how you plan to fix the problem.
 APHA will need to agree that your solution addresses the problem.